 Cory: Okay.
 Um, how do you identify in terms of your sex, gender identity and gender expression out of drag?
 What pronouns do you use in and out of drag?

-Breanna: Okay, so I am uh he/him, and in drag, I actually–I prefer to be called she/her.
-But you know, if you know me, personally, you came up to me like, Brian, I’d be like, hey, Breanna right now.
-Um, I do I do, um, change– I do definitely change genders when I am in drag.
-What are my views on it you said?
+Breanna: Okay, so I am, uh, he/him, and in drag, I actually… I prefer to be called she/her.
+But you know, if you know me, personally, you came up to me like, “Brian,” I’d be like, “Hey, Breanna right now.”
+[Laughs] Um, I do, um, chan– I do definitely change genders when I am in drag.
+What are my views on it, you said?

 Cory: Uh, yeah, you can hit on that.

-Breanna: I mean, not my view is like, you know, anybody is free to be who they want.
+Breanna: I mean, not my views, like, um, you know, anybody is free to be who they want.
 That’s why we’re in America.
-And you know, this world is everybody’s, so it’s not just– this world isn’t just one political party or one democracy, or culture, you know?
+And you know, this world is everybody’s, so it’s not just… this world isn’t just one political party or one democrac– or culture, you know?
 You know, people can be who the hell they want to be.
+Like, if they…

-Breanna: Um, yes, I–yes, I would have to say that.
+Breanna: Um, yes, I… yes, I would have to say that.
 Um, it’s also taught me how to be more accepting about different types of people.
-You know, I’ve–I’ve had a lot of people.
-Okay, no, go back to gender.
+You know, I’ve had a lot of people… Okay, no, just go back to gender.

 Cory: You’re good.

-Breanna: [laughing] But, um, okay, I’m sorry.
+Breanna: [Laughs] But, um… okay, I’m sorry.
 It’s hard.
-Um, because this is a very sensitive subject, but uh, I’m trying to think.
-It’s, you know, it has taught me to be more accepting of like, others genders.
-For sure.
-You know, at first, like before I came out as gay, and before, like, when I was a tennis player.
-You know, I wouldn’t understand why someone would want to refer their pronouns as they/them.
-But, um, when I got in drag, you know, I learned that people, you know, because that’s– that’s the biggest one, I feel like that people have a speed bump to get over.
-And, you know, and it–and it took me, you know, someone that went by those pronouns to teach me why they feel that way.
-You know, why they prefer to be called those pronouns, but it was like, yes.
-I, you know, I understood and I definitely was a lot more accepting with that, and, yeah.
+Um, because this is a very sensitive subject, but, uh, I’m trying to think.
+It’s… you know, it has taught me to be more accepting of, like, others’ genders, for sure.
+You know, at first, I’ve… like before I came out as gay and before, like, when I was a tennis player, you know, I wouldn’t understand why someone would want to refer their pronouns as they/them.
+But, um, when I got in drag, you know, I learned that people, you know… because that’s the biggest one, I feel like that people have a speed bump to get over.
+And, you know, and it ta– and it took me, you know, someone that went by those pronouns to teach me why they feel that wa– you know, why they prefer to be called those pronouns.
+It was like, yes.
+Uh, you know, I understood and I definitely was a lot more accepting with that, and, yeah.
+[Laughs]

 Cory: Okay.